 Currently, our application only checks if the phone number is more than 3 characters long.
 Our current validation is

-as a phone number or a phone number that is infinitely long.
+lacking as users are able to enter a 123 as a phone number or a phone number that is infinitely long.
 We plan to

 improve this validation by enforcing a tighter validation.
-This can be achieved by creating a Map<String, Integer>
+This can be achieved by creating a Map<String, Integer> of

 common phone extensions to their length and then enforcing that the phone number be of that length.
 This allows our